NREL/HydroChrono/README.md

 * (optional) Gnuplot [Gnuplot Home](http://www.gnuplot.info/) or other plotting software

 ## Building HydroChrono (and demos)
-1. Install and build above requirements.
+1. Install and build above requirements, exact versions listed are required for proper functionality.
-	* N.B.
-We are currently using Chrono commit 9eed26df8ca4c5e84e7affa6222989d8260add2f, please revert to this commit of Project Chrono for best results.
 2. Now to build HydroChrono library:
 	1. Clone this project into a directory, and set up a build folder (i.e. clone project into HydroChrono directory and set up HydroChrono_build adjacent directory).
 	2. Just like when building Project Chrono, open CMake GUI specifying the location of the source files and built binaries for HydroChrono (HydroChrono and HydroChrono_build respectively).
 Configure and generate the solution setting